NicholasBHubbard/Yabsm/README.md

   home_monthly_want=no
   home_monthly_keep=0
   #+END_SRC
-  There are a couple of things to note here
+  There are a few things to note here:
   + You must specify the mount point of the root of your snapshot subvolume.
 Traditionally this subvolume is mounted at /.snapshots.